schellingb/dosbox-pure/README.md

 The bigger the save, the less often it will be written out.
 Up to 1MB of total save data, it will be written out 2 seconds after the last file modification.
 Then gradually until at max 59MB and more, it will be written out 60 seconds after the last file modification.
+Of course upon shut down any yet unsaved changes are written out to disk.

 ### Reading large files in ZIPs
 When a DOS games opens a large file and wants to read some data from near the end of the file,